Tuxedo Cake

 Pour the melted white chocolate/heavy cream mixture into the remaining whipped cream using a rubber spatula.

-At this point, the white chocolate mixture should have cooled down a bit and should still be fluid but shouldn’t be hot to the touch.
+At this point, the white chocolate mixture should have cooled down a bit and should still be fluid, but shouldn’t be hot to the touch.

 Use the spatula to swoop around the sides of the bowl and pull through the center.
-Be careful not to over-mix the mousse, or it will become deflated and lose its structure.

 Cover both bowls of mousse with plastic wrap or scoop each mousse into its own piping bag and chill in the refrigerator for at least 2 hours.